Cologne Stadtbahn: Stadtbahnwagen B

 In 1973, Cologne received two prototypes of the Duewag Stadtbahnwagen B LRV.
 Since then, 172 units in four batches were delivered to Cologne until 1996.
-The first series (2000) is currently being retired, with only four units (2031, 2032, 2035 and 2049) currently remaining in service, the other units were either scrapped, sold to Istanbul Tram, or in the case of unit 2012, donated to the Straßenbahn-Museum Thielenbruch.
+The first series (2000) was retired until 2023.
+Four units (2031, 2032, 2035 and 2049) are still kept by the KVB for training purposes, the other units were either scrapped, sold to Istanbul Tram, or in the case of unit 2012, donated to the Straßenbahn-Museum Thielenbruch.

 On 8 October 2022, a series 2300 Stadtbahnwagen Typ B caught on fire in the underground station Ebertplatz.
 The cause was determined to be a technical failure by a component beneath the steps, and later narrowed down to an overheated power converter responsible for the breaks.
 The KVB then temporarily stopped operating the 33 (one source says 32) trains of the series on 27 October 2022, and started operating lines 3, 5 and 13 with single, 30 m long, trains, which lead to overcrowding.
 The manufacturer of the component, ABB, supplied a software update to KVB, which was approved by the technical authority on 10 November, and the operation of the trains resumed on 11 November 2022, the start of carnival season in Cologne.